dthain/compilers-fa23/scanner.md

 To turn in via github, please review the [General Instructions for Turning In](general.md).
 Make sure that your code is tagged as a release named "scanner".

-**This assignment is due on Wednesday, September 13th at 11:59PM  Late assignments are not accepted.**
+**This assignment is due on Thursday, September 14th at 11:59PM  Late assignments are not accepted.**